orkes-io/docs/docs/getting-started/adding-wait-conditions.md

 </TabItem>
 </Tabs>

-Since you have configured the wait task to wait for 10 seconds, once the workflow execution reaches this task, it waits for 10 seconds and then proceeds to the next task; sending an SMS.
+Since you have configured the wait task to wait for 10 seconds, once the workflow execution reaches this task, it waits for 10 seconds and then proceeds to the next task, sending an SMS.

 :::note Try out a longer wait
 Try to configure a wait for longer - perhaps 2 days, set a reminder to check back after two days to see if that task is executed.
 Magic!